 Options When Anodizing Aluminum

-At the most basic level, the difference between anodizing and powder coating is that powder is an organic coating, or a coating containing carbon, while anodizing is a metal oxide coating.
-In the aluminum anodizing process the metal workpiece is inserted into an acid bath where it serves as the anode—negative pole—in an electrical circuit.
+At the most basic level, the difference between anodizing and powder coating is that powder is an organic coating, or a protective coating containing carbon, while anodizing is a metal oxide coating.
+In the aluminum anodizing process the base metal workpiece is inserted into an acid bath where it serves as the anode—negative pole—in an electrical circuit.
 This frees up aluminum atoms that bond with oxygen that form a thicker layer of aluminum oxide than would be formed naturally.
 This creates a hard surface that resists corrosion and wear.